 What this means is that what the shopper sees when they reach your cart/checkout page differs from what they see and expect to pay on your product pages.

 Clearly state on your product pages what your users can expect to pay once they reach checkout.
 How much will shipping be?
 Will visitors from a particular state also being state sales tax?
 Make it clear, set expectations, and watch your conversions go up and abandoned carts go down.

 Bonus Tip: Funnel It

 So you've implemented all of these tips and your Shopify product pages still aren't converting well enough?
 It's time to add a sales funnel!
 Unfortunately, Shopify is missing several critical components that are preventing you from having a high-powered e-commerce store.
-Thankfully, there is now a Shopify sales funnel app that integrates directly with your Shopify store to add these missing elements that marketers need most to maximize conversions, sales, and profits.
+Thankfully, there is now a Shopify sales funnel app that integrates directly with your Shopify store to add these missing elements.

 You can use Funnel Buildr to create custom product landing pages, custom checkout pages, with one-click post-purchase upsells and downsells, and you can split-test your product pages to determine what elements are most effective.
 Plus, the drag and drop technology makes building and editing pages simpler than ever before.

-Adding custom sales funnels is one of the simplest ways and easiest ways to increase your store's conversions and to build a dramatically more profitable Shopify store!
+Adding custom sales funnels is one of the simplest ways and easiest ways to increase your store's conversions.
+Do this, and you can build a dramatically more profitable Shopify store!